 How to Reflect in 3 Easy Steps

-Step 1) Pause inner-talk and primarily collect emotional clues.
-Watch for facial expressions and listen to vocal tone that might inform you as to how the speaker feels.
+Step 1) Stay silent, and collect emotional clues from the speaker.
+Watch their facial expressions and listen for their vocal tone.
+Look for clues that hint how the speaker feels.

 Step 2) Paraphrase emotions and summarize content back to the speaker.
-Often you can start your statement with “You feel” followed by your observations from step one.
+Often you can start your statement with “You feel…” (sad, exhausted, relieved, stressed, etc.)

 Try Not To Send Advice or Interrupt